iButcat/rusty-secure/README.md

 # Rusty Secure 🔒

-**Rusty Secure** is a comprehensive IoT security system implemented entirely in Rust, demonstrating advanced embedded development with ESP32 microcontrollers, WiFi connectivity, computer vision, and a complete client-server architecture.
+**Rusty Secure** is a comprehensive IoT security system implemented entirely in Rust, demonstrating advanced embedded development with ESP32 microcontrollers, WiFi connectivity, and a complete client-server architecture.

 ## System Overview